slaclab/beamtime-calibration-suite/docs/setup.md

 * To check if this worked, run:
 ```
 ssh -T git@github.com
-//if SSH is working, you should get the following output:
+# if SSH is working, you should get the following output:
-//Hi <github_username>!
-You've successfully authenticated, but GitHub does not provide shell access.
+# 'Hi <github_username>!
+You've successfully authenticated, but GitHub does not provide shell access.'
 ```

 ## 7: Download the repo